Get Certified.

 Standard First Aid & CPR

 Comprehensive two-day course offering first aid and cardiopulmonary resuscitation (CPR) skills for those who need training due to work requirements or who want more knowledge to respond to emergencies at home.
-Includes the latest first aid and CPR guidelines.
-Meets federal and a variety of provincial/territorial regulations for Standard First Aid and CPR.
-Exceeds competitors’ standards by including injury prevention content, CPR and AED.
+Course meets legislation requirements for provincial/territorial worker safety and insurance boards and includes the latest first aid and CPR guidelines.

 Instructor